miptleha/cs-csv/README.md

-# csharp-csv
+Read, write data to file/stream in csv format.
-Read, write data to file/stream in csv format
+This is simplest implementation of database (10 rows of code)

  File | Description
  --- | ---